microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

     const [token, setToken] = useState<string>('');
     ```

-1. Locate the `useEffect` function and change it to look like the following:
+1  Locate the `useEffect` function and change it to look like the following to enable calling the Azure Function to retrieve an ACS user identity and token:

     ```typescript
     useEffect(() => {